emitanaka/SAI/README.md

 ### Large Language Model

-You will also need to set up a large language model (LLM), either by downloading a local LLM via Ollama.
+You will also need to set up a large language model (LLM), either by downloading a local LLM via Ollama or API access.
 To do this see [`vignette("setup-LLM", package = "SAI")`](https://emitanaka.org/SAI/articles/setup-LLM.html).

 ### Package